jonCroatanUto/yourMovieBench/README.md

 npm install
 ```

-- For this project you should use this Api https://developers.themoviedb.org/3
+- For this project you should use [movieDB API](https://developers.themoviedb.org/3)
-- Create a `.env` file adding in it:
+- Create an `.env` file in the root folder adding the following variables:

 ```
 REACT_APP_API_KEY=`this should be you api key in the Api`